Toronto, Canada

 Rush Lane, officially known as Graffiti Alley, is a vibrant outdoor art gallery that encompasses a few street blocks worth checking out this colorful creativity.

 Royal Ontario Museum (ROM): Immerse yourself in natural history and world cultures at this renowned museum.
+We checked out an incredible exhibit on Auschwitz.

 Check out Berczy Park.
 Right next to the Gooderham Building is Berczy Park, a charming little park in the heart of the city.
 If you are a dog person you have to check out its whimsical fountain featuring a collection of cast-iron dogs surrounding and gazing at a golden bone atop the water fountain!
 It’s a great spot for a photo op.

-University of Toronto Campus: Take a stroll through the beautiful grounds of one of Canada’s leading universities, admiring the architecture and green spaces.
+University of Toronto Campus.
+Take a stroll through the beautiful grounds of one of Canada’s leading universities, admiring the architecture and green spaces.
 Take the Philosophers walk which is a lovely park on the campus.

 “The fact that over 50 per cent of the residents of Toronto are not from Canada, that is always a good thing, creatively, and for food especially.
 That is easily a city’s biggest strength, and it is Toronto’s unique strength.”